 Driving around the city, you don’t have to go far before you discover yet another place to play with your children.
 Many of these parks not only have play equipment and hard surfaces for sports activities, but they also have hiking trails that you can enjoy.
 Escape urban living for minutes or hours and enjoy the great outdoors in the center of a bustling city.

-Where to go Hiking with Kids in Indianapolis
+Where to go Hiking Near Indianapolis With Kids

 There’s no question that there are some very special places to go hiking near Indianapolis, but the best spots for a hike with kids are really in the eye of the beholder.
 We look for hikes with a variety of trail distances and terrain.
 We love places that have nature centers or special kits to make the hike more interactive with nature.